 Reviews of ongoing pupil progress in general will be made during termly 'Pupil Progress Meetings' between the Headteacher and Class Teacher, data checks using internal tracking grids and pupil progress reports (which summarise achievement against learning targets in Reading, Writing and Maths set in class by the teacher).
-Regular book scrutiny will be carried out by the SENDCo and the Headteacher, the SENDCo will also carry out classroom visits to ensure that the needs of all children are met and that the quality of teaching and learning is high.
+Regular book scrutiny will be carried out by the SENDCo, the Headteacher and the SEND governor, the SENDCo will also carry out classroom visits to ensure that the needs of all children are met and that the quality of teaching and learning is high.